 Hazardous waste includes oil spills from vehicles and equipment that must be properly cleaned up and disposed of.
 All hazardous waste will be disposed of by a hazardous waste contractor who will issue a Hazardous Waste Safe Disposal Certificate as proof of safe disposal.
 The scrap metal generated consists of scrap metal.
-The scrap metal waste will also be collected by a contractor who disposes of the waste at the appropriate scrap metal facilities and provides certificate of collection and disposal.
-General waste will be collected by the municipality and disposed of at the municipal landfill site.
+The scrap metal waste will also be collected by a contractor who disposes of the waste at the appropriate scrap metal facilities and provides a certificate of collection and disposal.
+General waste will be collected by the operating company and disposed of at the legal and appropriate municipal landfill site.

-- 4.1.
-Project Activities - Site Establishment
+4.1.
+Project Activities